 In March 2008, Forest Gate entered into a third joint venture agreement with Emerald Bay to acquire a 38% working interest in the Kelsey exploration well in Alberta.
-Drilling at Kelsey, Alberta was successful and this gas well should be tied-in in the fourth quarter.
+Drilling at Kelsey, Alberta was successful and this gas well was tied-in in April 2009.